Registration and Records: Independent Study Projects (ISP) Policy

 - Be in good academic standing

 - Have successfully completed a minimum of 60 credits towards their degrees

 The New Course Proposal Committee will review applications submitted by the deadline and notify the student of the outcome via email.
 It is best to submit applications in the semester prior to the one in which the ISP is proposed, however, deadlines for proposals are stated below.

 The New Course Proposal Committee will only review ISP applications that are complete and with faculty supervisor input provided.
 ISP applications involving a faculty who has already completed an ISP in the current academic year will be denied.

 If the application is approved, an email notification will be sent from the Registrar letting the student know that they have been registered for the ISP.

 Steps to Completing the ISP Application Form

-- Student requests the assistance of a faculty member with appropriate interests and competencies to serve as ISP Faculty Supervisor.
+- Student requests the assistance of an eligible faculty member with appropriate interests and competencies to serve as ISP Faculty Supervisor.
 If a student needs help identifying someone who might serve as ISP Faculty Supervisor, they should contact the Department Chair of the area in which they wish to do the ISP.

 - Student prepares ISP project plan proposal in consultation with ISP Faculty Supervisor.

 - Student prepares a preliminary bibliography, materials listing, or research plan for the independent study.